 Why We Need Diamond Weight Calculations

-With set diamonds, jewelers use a diamond mm to carat weight calculator to approximate a carat weight.
-If you just need a quick estimate, a diamond carat chart works, too.
+In these cases, jewelers use a diamond millimeter-to-carat weight calculator to approximate a carat weight.
+For a quick (and less accurate) estimate, a diamond carat chart can be used.

 Diamond Weight Chart

-The chart below references the measurements of the diamond in millimeters and from there gives you an approximate carat weight.
-If it’s a fancy shaped diamond, you’ll need the length and width in millimeters to find an estimated weight.
+The chart below provides an approximate carat weight based on the diamond’s measurements in millimeters.
+For fancy-shaped diamonds, you’ll need the length and width in millimeters to find an estimated weight.

-This chart applies to diamonds that are modern calibrated cuts.
-Also, when dealing with antique diamonds, it takes more expertise to give an accurate estimate.
+This method is applicable to diamonds that are modern calibrated cuts.
+However, when dealing with antique diamonds, more expertise is required due to factors such as:

 These factors can significantly impact the diamond’s carat weight and the accuracy of the chart.
 Also, remember that every gemstone has a different size-to-carat ratio.
 The chart above will not be accurate for other stones like amethyst or garnet.